 The first native-born rector was John Emmerson, who had to get his Certificate of Ordination from the Bishop of London in England and to this day it hangs in the parish hall.
 Over the years, however, many priests from this church have been elected to be bishops.
 "Trinity Church could rightly be called the mother of bishops, since five of its rectors have been elected bishop."

-During the Civil War, Trinity Episcopal Church had a beautiful stained glass window put in their church, which still is good shape,. there are two inscriptions on the window.
+During the Civil War, Trinity Episcopal Church had a beautiful stained glass window put in their church, which still is in good shape.
+There are two inscriptions on the window.
 "The original message honored men who died defending Virginia “against the invasion of the U.S. Forces.”
 Union troops ordered the church to change the inscription, to say, “Given through respect for the Patriotism of the Dead … ” The church today displays both inscriptions.

 The church was built in a colonial style architecture, and had the cemetery in front and side yard of the property, which is still there today.
 It had colonial pews, side balconies and probably a really big pulpit often seen in churches built in this time period.
 It had a tall stone bell tower, which is still used today.

 Over the years, renovations, and changes have been made to the original, colonial style church and additions have been built to suit the needs of the congregation and the community at large.
-This original church building is now used as the nAvenue The colonial pews and side balconies were removed and several fine Tiffany windows added.
+The colonial pews and side balconies were removed and several fine Tiffany windows added.
 In 1893 the angel shaped baptismal font fondly called Elizabeth, was dedicated.

 By 1993 a $300,000 renovation plan which included the church, organ, and the churchyard was completed, a nice note for their priest, The Rev. Robert Huffman to retire on.